A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ : How are software artifacts being extracted, prepared, and used in DL-based approaches for SE tasks?

 In order to evaluate the extent to which methods that mitigate sampling bias and data snooping were used in our primary studies, we noted instances where the authors conducted some form of exploratory data analysis before training.
 Ideally, we hoped to see that authors performed exploratory data analysis in order to identify if the dataset that has been extracted is a good representation of the target distribution they are attempting to model.
 Exploratory data analysis can also provide insight into whether data snooping occurred.

-There was a noticeable number of primary studies (over 1/3) that did not mention or implement any methods to mitigate sampling bias or data snooping.
+There was a noticeable number of primary studies, $\approx90\%$ and $\approx82\%$ ,that did not mention or implement any methods to mitigate sampling bias or data snooping respectively.
 However, it should be noted that we focused our analysis on primary studies that included any sign of exploratory analysis on their dataset.
 This exploratory analysis ranged from basic statistical analyses to an in-depth study into the distribution of the dataset in order to mitigate these confounding factors.
 A majority of the methods we discovered that addressed sampling bias included putting the fewest number of limitations on the filtering of source data as possible.
-For example, when mining GitHub for potential project candidates, studies would only restrict the results based on necessary attributes of the data.
-There was no filtering of projects based on developer, project size, or project rating.
-Additionally, some studies would include evaluations on entire projects that were not considered during training.
+For example, when mining GitHub for potential project candidates, studies would normally restrict the results based on necessary attributes of the data.
+Additionally, some studies included evaluations on entire projects that were not considered during training.
 A smaller number of studies ensured that data gathered was balanced by class.
-The studies that did attempt to combat data snooping did so by ensuring the removal of duplicates within their dataset.
+The studies that did attempt to combat data snooping ($\approx16\%$) did so by ensuring the removal of duplicates within their dataset.
 This means that every input-output pairing used for training was unique in both the training and testing sets.
-Lastly, we found that certain studies used a validation set to find optimal hyperparameter configurations.
+Lastly, we found that 41 of the primary studies explicitly mention the use of a validation set to find optimal hyperparameter configurations.
 The use of this validation set helps to ensure exclusivity in the model evaluation on the test set, bolstering potential generalizability.